jlingford/ddg_rosetta/README.md

 ### 3. Plot the data

 Easiest to run locally after copying all the outputs to your local machine.
+The authors provide a module to generate plots:

 ```bash
 rosetta_ddg_plot \